• Skip to primary navigation

 Business Grants for Women in Nova Scotia

 Women entrepreneurs have lots of places to find support for their start-ups or growing businesses.
-Here’s a sample of financial incentives from our database
+Click here for a list of grants for women entrepreneurs in Atlantic Canada.

 Grants for Black Business Owners in Nova Scotia

-There are many federal and provincial programs available to black Nova Scotians to start and grow a business.
-Here are a few:
+There are also many federal and provincial programs available to black Nova Scotians to start and grow a business.
+Here are some grants for black entrepreneurs.

-Small Business Loans Nova Scotia: X Best Loan Programs to Start & Grow Your Nova Scotia Business
+Small Business Loans Nova Scotia: 5 Loan Programs to Start & Grow Your Nova Scotia Business

 Sometimes a loan is the quickest and easiest way to get funding to start or grow a business.
 Even better, there are low-interest (and no-interest) loans available to Nova Scotia entrepreneurs.
 Here are a few of the best loan programs: